keerthan2/3d-point-clouds-autocomplete/README.md

 # To-do
 - [ ] Train the model on custom-data.
-     - [ ] Generate heap data using blender.
+     - [ ] Generate a heap mesh using blender.
+     - [ ] Convert mesh to point cloud.
+     - [ ] Create variations of heap point cloud in automated fashion.
      - [ ] Randomly remove subsets of the point clouds and create training data.
 - [ ] Repurpose for point cloud stitching.